sanglantes/hearsay/README.md

 ## Usage

 To get help on a command, use the `help` command.
-Available commands are attribute, opt, forget, unforget, help, readability, retrain, and about.
+Available commands are attribute, opt, forget, unforget, help, readability, retrain, about, sentiment, and me.

 - `attribute`: Attribute a message to a chatter who is opted in and fulfils the message quota.
 Usage: `+attribute <message>`
 - `opt`:  Opt in or out from data collection and model training.
 If no arguments are submitted, your current opt status will be returned.
 Usage: `+opt [in|out] (default: out)`